Francisco Caldeira Cabral: Family

-Son of António Caldeira Cabral and his wife Alice Monteiro.
-Born in Lisbon, Campo de Sant’Ana, nº 46, Freguesia da Pena, 26 October 1908.
+He is son of António Caldeira Cabral and his wife Alice Monteiro.
+He was born in Lisbon on 26 October 1908.
 Married Alfreda Ferreira da Fonseca (30 June 1909 – 14 January 2001) with whom he had nine children, including Francisco Manuel Caldeira Cabral (landscape architect) and Pedro Caldeira Cabral (musician).

 Biography

 Francisco Caldeira Cabral studied in Colégio Vasco da Gama, Sintra, and in the Colégio dos Jesuítas de La Guardia (Jesuit School of La Guardia) in Galiza, having finished his high-school studies in 1925.
 He then decided to study chemistry at Berlin-Charlottenburg Technical University, Germany, requesting some years later a transfer to electric engineering.
 However, pneumonia forced him to return to Portugal and, between 1931 and 1936, he studied agronomy at the Instituto Superior de Agronomia (ISA, High Institute of Agronomy), Lisbon.
 After graduating, he returned to Berlin, with a scholarship from Instituto de Alta Cultura and joined the landscape architecture course at Friedrich-Wilhelm University, under Professor Heinrich Friedrich Wiepking-Jürgensmann, and obtained the gardener diploma, in 1939.

-He started teaching in 1940 at the Instituto Superior de Agronomia da Universidade Técnica de Lisboa on "Desenho Organográfico" (Drawing) and "Construções Rurais" (Rural Building).
+He started teaching in 1940 at the Instituto Superior de Agronomia of the Technical University of Lisbon on "Desenho Organográfico" (Drawing) and "Construções Rurais" (Rural Building).
 Shortly after that, he proposed an open-course on landscape architecture at the ISA – which was accepted.
 The course was optional and of free access and he started lecturing in 1941.
 Among his first students were landscape architects Gonçalves Ribeiro Telles and Antonio Viana Barreto who later made important contributions in several areas, including landscape planning and architecture.

 In 1965 he was awarded the prize Fritz Schumaker for Landscape Planning.
 Between 1979 and 1986 he was a guest professor and lecturer at Evora University.
 During 1956 and 1986 he lectured as a guest at several universities, namely Hannover University (Germany, 1951), Berkeley University (Califórnia, 1962), Georgia University (USA, 1962), Newcastle University (England, 1968), Michigan University (USA, 1968), Escuela Superior de Arquitectura de Madrid (Spain, 1970), Escuela Superior de Ingenieros de Montes (Spain, 1971), Pennsylvania University (USA, 1972) and Instituto Agronomico Mediterraneo (Spain, 1979–1986).